 The Appeals Process

-On March 26, 2013, The Italian Supreme Court overturned the acquittals of Amanda and Raffaele and ordered a new trial.
-The appeal will be heard in Florence.
-Details to follow.
+- On March 26, 2013, the Italian Supreme Court overturned the acquittals and ordered the case back to the appellate level.